3/22/08 Escorts Speak Out in Outrage About ABC Prostitution Program

 To say what we do is wrong is one thing, but to say that all of us have these

 same abuse issues is crazy.
 All this does is make for a good story.
-NO one wants
+NO one

-accomodate other consenting adults.
+adults that accomodate other consenting adults.

 Posted by: